 Can a debtor’s pre-insolvency transactions be challenged?
 If so, by whom, when and on what grounds?
 What is the effect of a successful challenge and how are the rights of third parties impacted?

-Note that the request for cancellation or revocation as mentioned above,which may be requested under either bankruptcy or rehabilitation proceedings will not affect the rights of third parties who acquired the assets in good faith and for valuable consideration before the proceedingswere started.
+Note that a request for the cancellation or revocation of acts or transactions under the Bankruptcy Act will not impact the rights of third parties who purchased the assets in good faith and for a fair price before the bankruptcy proceedings began.

-Similar to rehabilitation proceedings, under bankruptcy proceedings the debtor will generally be obliged to fully perform its obligations under contracts.
-Termination, retention of title and set-off provisions in these contracts remain fully enforceable (provided that the parties shall comply with the relevant provisions under the Bankruptcy Act).In respect of disclaiming,the official receiver has the same power as mentioned in rehabilitation proceedings as discussed above.
+For bankruptcy proceedings, a debtor under the bankruptcy proceedings will also generally be required to complete all contractual commitments.
+The termination, retention of title, and set-off provisions remain fully enforceable provided that the parties follow the relevant provision of the Bankruptcy Act.
+The Official Receiver has the same authority to reject onerous rights and contracts as mentioned for the rehabilitation proceedings discussed above.